hellohau/Machine-Learning/README.md

 # Machine-Learning

-This is the current main project line.
+This is the current branch for RNN.